 If a student is unable to travel unaccompanied on either public transport or on transport commissioned by the education establishment or training provider, parents/guardians or carers of students will be offered a mileage allowance to provide transport themselves.
 The amount of this mileage allowance will take into account contribution costs (see above "Contribution to travel costs").
-Where a student is in receipt of a Personal Independence Payment (PIP) or has received a bursary from the 16-19 Bursary Fund, this may be used to transport the student to and from school or FE College.
+Where a student is in receipt of a Personal Independence Payment (PIP) or has received a bursary from the 16-19 Bursary Fund, this may be used to transport the student to and from school, FE College or apprenticeship/traineeship placement.